JonGal/boto_demo/README.md

 boto_demo
 =========

-Demo of boto library for pythin
+Demo of boto library for python